Saranshmalik/react-native-zendesk/README.md

 1. With npm:

-   `npm install react-native-zendesk --save`
+   `npm install react-native-zendesk-v2`

    or with yarn:

-   `yarn add react-native-zendesk`
+   `yarn add react-native-zendesk-v2`

 #### iOS